-In this article, I lay out my ultralight strategy for thru-hiking the JMT in 10 to 11 days—and why you’d want to do it.
+In this article, I lay out a smart, complete, and proven ultralight strategy for thru-hiking the JMT in 10 to 11 days—and why you’d want to do it.

-Over the years, I’ve evolved from being one of those traditional, heavy-pack backpackers to traveling as light as absolutely possible, and the John Muir Trail—definitely one of America’s 10 best backpacking trips—is perfect for an ultralight strategy because of its generally dry, late-summer weather, well-constructed footpath, and moderate grades.
-Fit hikers who arrive with their legs in trail condition can knock off 20 to 22 miles a day—spending about 10 hours a day on the trail (including breaks) and averaging 2.5 mph when walking, a reasonable pace for someone in good shape who’s walking with a light pack.
+The John Muir Trail—definitely one of America’s 10 best backpacking trips—is ideal for going ultralight because of its generally dry summers, well-constructed footpath, and moderate grades.
+Backpackers who arrive with their legs in trail shape can knock off 20 to 22 miles a day—spending about 10 hours a day on the trail (including breaks) and averaging 2.5 mph, a reasonable pace for someone who’s fit and carrying a light pack.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 • From Yosemite Valley, carry only light hydration packs for the 22 miles to Tuolumne Meadows.
 Have your backpacking gear and food waiting there.
+(Convince a friend to meet you there with your group’s gear and food.)
 Eat a big meal in the Tuolumne café.

-• At Red’s Meadow (800-292-7758 or 760-934-2345, redsmeadow.com), a short hike off the JMT, resupply for the next 50 trail miles either by having someone meet you there, or for a fee, mailing or delivering a package in advance.
+• At Red’s Meadow (redsmeadow.com), a short hike off the JMT, resupply for the next 50 trail miles either by having someone meet you there, or for a fee, mailing or delivering a package in advance.
 Eat a big meal at the Mule House Café.

-• Resupply a final time at Muir Trail Ranch (209-966-3195, muirtrailranch.com/resupply,html), about a mile off the JMT near the trail’s midpoint.
+• Resupply a final time at Muir Trail Ranch (muirtrailranch.com/backpacker), about a mile off the JMT near the trail’s midpoint.
 Ship non-perishable food weeks in advance; a fee is charged.

 Still, traditional backpackers can draw benefits from adopting strategies employed by fastpackers—including going north to south on the JMT.
 Besides giving you time to acclimate to the higher elevations of the southern Sierra, it gives you two resupply opportunities (Tuolumne Meadows and Red’s Meadow) to keep your pack lighter while building up your trail legs.
 And it gives you half the trip—prior to reaching the last resupply opp, Muir Trail Ranch—to gauge your food needs and daily mileage capabilities.